Blog / Travel

 -

-While your travel insurance plan may not guarantee you a reimbursement for losses or damages resulting from sudden changes to your travel plans due to known events, if you had purchased a Single Trip policy, Budget Direct Insurance will provide a full refund with no cancellation fees if you decide to cancel your policy before your policy start date on the condition that no claim is made or reported against your policy.
+If you purchased a Single Trip policy, Budget Direct Insurance will provide a full refund with no cancellation fees if you decide to cancel your policy before your policy start date on the condition no claims were made or reported against your policy.

 -